mindcruzer/outlook-round-robin/README.md

 $ systemd restart outlook_round_robin.service
 ```

+## Monitoring
 Another thing you'll probably want to do is get notified when errors occur.
-You can do this by adding a second [log handler that emails you](https://docs.python.org/3/library/logging.handlers.html#smtphandler)
+One way you can do this is by adding a second [log handler that emails you](https://docs.python.org/3/library/logging.handlers.html#smtphandler) log messages at a configured log level.
+This has one caveat: if the network goes
-log messages.
-Alternatively, you could push the logs to CloudWatch, then configure alerts there.
+down for your server, you will never know (until someone realizes they're no longer receiving forwards).

+If you're on AWS, a better (and dirt cheap) solution is to push the logs to [CloudWatch](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/QuickStartEC2Instance.html).
+You can configure a log metric, and an alarm for that metric.
+Note that you'll want two filters for your log metric:
+- One matching `" ERROR "`, and a value of `1`
+- Another matching everything, and a value of `0`

+If you only configure the first filter your alarm will never leave the `INSUFFICIENT_DATA` state.
+With that in place, you'll want two notifications set up on your alarm:
+- One for the `ALARM` state.
+If this state is reached, error(s) have been logged.
+- One for the `INSUFFICIENT_DATA` state.
+If this state is reached, logs are no longer reaching CloudWatch, so something is likely wrong with your server.

 ## Notes
 - You do *not* want an unauthorized person getting access to `CLIENT_ID` and `CLIENT_SECERET`, so secure your server.